DreamOfTheRedChamber/system-design-interviews/messenger.md

 		- Cons: Will have some additional data transmission cost because not supported natively by TCP/IP protocol.
 		- Pro: More flexibility in tuning the heartbeat cycle period; reflect whether the application is avaialble.
 		- Used in most IM servers.

+#### Tradeoff between different approaches
+##### Pull model (Periodical short pull)
+* User periodically ask for new messages from server
+* Use case:
+	- Used on reconnection
+* Cons if used for messaging:
+	- High latency if pulling on a low frequency
+	- High resource consumption if pulling on a high frequency.
+		+ It wastes client devices' electricity because most polling are useless.
+		+ It puts high pressure on server resources and implies a high QPS.

+##### Push model
+* Periodical long poll: The difference with short poll is that the client request does not return immediately after the request reaches the server.
+Instead, it hangs on the connection for a certain period of time.
+If there is any incoming messages during the hanging period, it could be returned immediately.
+	- Cons: Hanging on the server for a period reduces the QPS but does not really reduce the pressure on server resources such as thread pool.
+(If there are 1000 connections, server side still needs to have 1000 threads handling the connection.)

+* Websocket: Client and server need one-time handshake for bi-directional data transfer.
+TODO: HOW DOES WEBSOCKET WORK INTERNALLy
+	- Pros:
+		- Support bidirectional communication
+		- Reduce the setup time
+		- Support natively by the web
+* Many other protocols based on TCP long connection such as XMPP/MQTT.
+	- XMPP is mature and easy to extend.
+But the XML based transfer schema consumes a lot of network bandwidth.
+	- MQTT is based on pub/sub mode, reserve network bandwidth, easy to extend.
+But it is not a protocol for IM so does not support many IM features such as group chatting, offline messages.

 ### Reliability
 #### Scenario